inutano/cwl-metrics/README.md

 ## Install

-Use `curl` to fetch the install script and exec via bash command as:
+Use `curl` to fetch the install script from GitHub and exec via bash command as:

 ```
 $ curl "https://raw.githubusercontent.com/inutano/cwl-spec/master/bin/cwl-spec" | bash
 ```

-This will check prerequisites, create `$HOME/.cwlspec`, and fetch config files, required scripts, and docker containers.
+This will do followings:

+- Check prerequisites
+- Create `$HOME/.cwlspec`
+- Fetch scripts and required docker containers
+- Generate config files
+- Run CWL-spec

 ## Usage

 ### Launch CWL-spec system

-The system will start automatically after the installation.
-The script to control the system `cwl-spec` is installed in `$HOME/.cwlspec/bin/cwl-spec`.
-Below are the commands:
+CWL-spec will start automatically after the installation.
+The script to control the system `cwl-spec` is at `$HOME/.cwlspec/bin/cwl-spec`.
+Do any of followings to control the system:

-- `cwl-spec status`: Tells if the system is running
+- `cwl-spec status`: shows if the system is running
-- `cwl-spec start`: Launches metrics collection system
+- `cwl-spec start`: launches metrics collection system
-- `cwl-spec stop`: Stops metrics collection system
+- `cwl-spec stop`: stops metrics collection system

 ### Collect workflow resource usage